 String of Turtles is a small plant with a small root system, so a small pot is all it will need.
 The main feature to look out for in choosing the right pot is sufficient drainage.
-Make sure there are holes in the bottom to drain out excess moisture–– Peperomia Prostrata will rot if sitting in too much water.
+Make sure there are holes in the bottom to drain out excess moisture–– the plant’s roots will rot if left sitting in too much water.

 Fertilizer For String of Turtles

 Add a diluted, succulent fertilizer every 2 or 3 weeks.
-A slow-release fertilizer is best, and the semi-regular addition of fertilizer helps retain the leaves’ color and pattern.
+A slow-release fertilizer is best (or a time-release fertilizer), and the semi-regular addition of fertilizer helps retain the leaves’ color and pattern.
 However, String of Turtles does well in any basic houseplant soil.
 During summertime, reduce the use of fertilizer, applying only once a month.
 Don’t feed the plant during the off-seasons, fall through winter.